 Renault Magnum 4x2

-This model is remote controlled using LEGO Power Functions.
+This model is controlled using LEGO Power Functions.

 Warning!
 Fragile model not intended for children's play.